 So there you have it.
 Seven of the top phrases you should avoid in your physical or occupational therapy documentation.
 I hope that by reading these you have noticed a bit of a pattern.
 It is not so much that these phrases are bad.
 It is what is eliminated when you only use phrases like these.
 They are vague.
 The aren’t supported by outcomes or other specific functional measures.

 Did you find these phrases helpful?
 Guess what, I have more!

 Would you like 7 more phrases to avoid and two more bonus phrases to use with caution?
 That’s 18 awesome ideas to help make your documentation defensible and better than ever before.
 Then look no further than here:

 Here is my list of common phrases and ideas that should not be used in skilled physical or occupational therapy clinical documentation.

-This list contains 18 things you should really think about before putting them in your clinical notes each day.
+This list contains 18 phrases you should really think about before putting them in your clinical notes each day.

 Each item has a small explanation to help you…